roman-milk/roman-milk.github.io/brandi-and-kelly.md

  "Oh!
 Yea!
 She was a really awkward bitch.
 I made her into a slave whore.
 Oops, didn't mean to let you know that," Nelly said.

  Janet looked at Nelly with a stern glare.
 "Have you still got her?"
 Janet asked.
-Report_Story #5